HayeonJeong/2024_Spring_ANN/README.md

 ### Overview
 This project focuses on optimizing and analyzing a CNN model using the MNIST extended dataset.
+The final code and report will soon be uploaded.

 ### Objective
 Train a self-designed CNN or pretrained CNN model on the MNIST extended dataset to find an optimal combination of accuracy and inference time.